 Getting a Time Extension for Testing a Dyslexic – Know the Law

-Taking a solution-oriented approach, a first question you might want to answer for yourself is how does your child process information, and how can you build on that skill to help your child learn to read, write, and speak?
-So, instead of pursuing a label, maybe the way to be best served is by finding out why your young dyslexic reader writes backwards, or exhibits reading disability symptoms such as stumbling, hesitating, replacing a word, omitting a word, misreading a word, skipping lines, blanking out, and/or day dreaming while reading.
-Visit the Magical I Am Resource Center to learn about the sensory style of thinking of many dyslexics and why learning to read is difficult for the dyslexic.
+Taking a solution-oriented approach, the first question you might want to answer for yourself is how does your child processes information, and how can you build on that skill to help your child learn to read, write, and speak?
+So, instead of pursuing a label, maybe the way to be best served is by finding out why your dyslexic child writes backwards, or exhibits the reading disability symptoms: stumbles, hesitates, inserts a word, replaces a word, omits a word, misreads a word, skips lines, or misses punctuation stops while reading.
+You can go to Magicaliam.com/Resources to learn about the sensory style of thinking of many dyslexics and why learning to read is difficult for the dyslexic.

-Once you have an idea of how your child can benefit from the school they are in, you may decide to apply for testing (at the cost of the school) that will determine what kind of disability consideration and plan your child is eligible for.
-All along the way, it is essential to educate yourself about your civil rights as parents, and your child’s rights – schools and teachers are often not up to date on the law, although they (a powerful authority in your child’s life) may sound otherwise.
+Once you have an idea of how your child can benefit from the school they are in, you may decide to apply for the testing (at the cost of the school) that will determine what kind of disability consideration and plan your child is eligible for.
+All along the way, it is essential to educate yourself about your civil rights as parents, and your child’s rights – schools and teachers are often not up to date on the law, although they (a powerful authority in your child’s life) may sound like they know the law!
 Your child may not score in the disability category and still need special attention, like a time extension for testing.
-This can often be worked out between you, the school, and their teacher.
+This can often be worked out between you and the school and their teacher.

 The time extension for testing can be both a plus and a minus for you and your student.
-The best goal is to use the time extension while correcting the reading and writing disability of a dyslexic reader.
-And after that, help your student gain confidence in their ability to learn and be tested along with their peers, no matter the academic discipline.
+The best goal is to use the time extension while correcting the reading and writing disability of the dyslexic.
+And after that, help your student gain confidence in their ability to learn and be tested along with their peers, no matter in what academic discipline.

-A parent’s goal is always to get their child to perform reading, writing and other academic disciplines independently without the help of some type of crutch like a time extended test, oral testing, or parental help.
-Think about it... when your child graduates from high school or college they will not have the luxury of time extensions in a time-deadline competitive business arena, or have someone who reads important decision-making business material out loud to them so that they can understand the material their company is considering investing in.
+A parent’s goal is always to get their child to perform reading, writing and other academic disciplines independently without the help of some type of crutch like a time-extended test, oral testing, or parental help.
+Think about it... when your child graduates from high school or college, they will not have the luxury of time extensions in a time-deadline competitive business arena, or have someone who reads important decision-making business material aloud to them so that they can understand the material their company is considering investing in.
 Your student is smart and creative, so don’t handicap them in life by not pushing them to become independent as they gain skill and ability to learn and be successful in school.
-A parent should settle for nothing less — an independent, creative and functional individual who works and contributes in our society.
-That’s the goal of the parent of the dyslexic, and, for that matter, of all parents.
+A parent should settle for nothing less — an independent, creative, and functional individual who works and contributes to our society.
+That is the goal of the parent of the dyslexic and, for that matter, of all parents.

 Research and Know your Legal Rights